All Wheel Drive Viscous Clutch

 (AWD) All-wheel drive vehicles are controlled by an electronic control module, vacuum, or viscous fluid.
 They use viscous couplings to provide additional stability.
 Viscous couplings have a thick fluid contained between a series of plates.
 One set of plates is attached to one axle, and the other set is attached to the other axle.

 The viscous fluid is added by weight, so when a unit is found faulty, it is typically replaced with a new one.
-The fluid becomes thicker when it's heated to provide more gripping power between the disks when it's needed most.
+The fluid becomes thicker when heated to provide more gripping power between the disks when needed most.